Tea-pott/Saeed_Amiri/brfss_2013_r.md

 ### Summary of analysis and findings:

+For each of the questions I was interested to explore, I checked the distribution of the values in the relevant columns and decided if I need to drop the missing data and then tabulated and visualized the data to find if hypothsized realtion actually exist.

 **1. Health Care coverage and Health care access raletion to Gender and Income level:**

 I was interested to see if Health care realted data of the survey respondents correlates with demographic data.
 On the first attempt I looked at Gender and Income to see if there is connection.
 As we go toward groups with higher income, the proportion of respondents with a health care plan increses, as shown in the chart.